Genivia/ugrep/README.md

 - #1 priority is quality assurance to continue to make sure ugrep has no bugs and is reliable

+- *if anything isn't looking right to you when using ugrep, then I would like to know!*

-- listen to users to continue to add new and updated features
+- add new and updated features

 - share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community